 The City of Newberg completed an update to the Water Management and Conservation Plan in 2019 and as part of the correspondence with the Department of State Lands, it was noted that the City has not yet completed a Local Wetlands Inventory (LWI) for Goal 5.
 The City was made aware that the State now has some funding resources available to facilitate this process through the Department of Land Conservation and Development (DLCD) Community Technical Assistance Grant.
-Internal discussions have begun to plan for this future effort.
+At this time, the grant funding available is not enough to support the effort required to complete the Local Wetlands Inventory.
+However, the City will continue looking for opportunities and funding sources to complete this work.
 As a proxy to a Local Wetland Inventory map, the City of Newberg does have a Stream Corridor Overlay Subdistrict with regulations about activities that can and cannot occur within the established boundary.
-Based on evaluation of the National Wetlands Inventory (NWI) online mapping tool, it appears that most areas with high wetland probability are located within the City's establish Stream Corridor Overlay Subdistrict.
+Based on evaluation of the National Wetlands Inventory (NWI) online mapping tool, it appears that most areas with high wetland probability are located within the City's established Stream Corridor Overlay Subdistrict.
 The regulations around activities within this subdistrict can be read in Newberg Municipal Code (NMC) Chapter 13.342 Stream Corridor Overlay (SC) Subdistrict.
 The City also has an online interactive planning map where the Stream Corridor Overlay can be see here: